J. B. Priestley

 Eleven years after I dreamt of that green dress and green riverbank and dreamy day, I was convalescing in...

 I dreamt a sparrowhawk perched on my shoulder.
-Next morning a friend was given a stuffed sparrowhawk.
-He crept up and...
+Next day a friend was given a stuffed sparrowhawk.
+He...

 |A STAY OF EXECUTION: by John Lee; 1885/2/22, a miracle-predicting dream

-I dreamt a farmer gave me 33 eggs in a bucket, returning to hand me 3 more on the stair.
-I woke, told my family the silly dream...
+I dreamt a farmer gave me 33 eggs in a bucket.
+On the stair, he handed me 3 more.
+I woke, told my family...

 |UNEXPLODED SPHERE: by "Anonymous #10"; c.
 1904, a precise predictive dream